-This course will train students to become skilled readers of prose written in a variety of periods, disciplines, and rhetorical contexts.
-This course will also give them the practice and helpful criticism necessary to make them flexible writers who can compose in a variety of modes and for a variety of purposes.
-The course content is established by the College Board and students may earn college credit based on an AP exam at the end of the year.
+This is an introductory college-level course that focuses on the art of rhetoric and effective argumentation.
+As such, most of the course readings will be non-fiction, including speeches, journalism, personal essays, and novel-length works.
+This course will also give students the practice necessary to make them flexible writers who can compose in a variety of modes and for a variety of purposes.
+The standards are established by the College Board, and students may earn college credit (usually in English 101 and/or 102) bases on an AP Exam at the end of the year.
 Score requirements for credit are determined by individual colleges/universities.
-Students and parents should be prepared for the rigor of the Advanced Placement curriculum; an extensive amount of outside reading and writing is required for this course.